VOX Mode in baby monitors – it’s a very important feature and this is what we are going to talk about in this short article.

 Not all monitors are great at VOX mode.
 Most parents complain about their camera not detecting the baby crying until a few seconds or minutes have gone by.
 It’s highly advised to get yourself a good quality baby monitor, especially ones with the longest range to make sure you don’t step out of the signal area out of negligence.

-Benefits of VOX Mode
+Benefits of using VOX Feature

 Here are the main reasons why VOX mode is chosen to be a part of baby monitors: